emptybutton/Act/README.md

 ## Examples
 ### Execution flow
-Combine functions into a chain of calls
+Connect functions in a chain

 ```python
 from pyhandling import *